chandrakanth17/new-docs.gocd.org/content/gocd_on_kubernetes/gocd_helm_chart/configure_cluster.md

 # Configure your Kubernetes Cluster

-Now that you have your Kubernetes cluster [set up and running](setup.html), you’ll need to make the following configuration changes.
+Now that you have your Kubernetes cluster [set up and running](setup.html), you'll need to make the following configuration changes.
 This configuration will be specific to your target Kubernetes environment.
 We have specified the required actions for Minikube, GKE, AWS below.

 **1. Enable Ingress** - to be able to expose the GoCD application over your network, you will need an [Ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress/#ingress-controllers).